open-tale/open-tale.github.io/_docs/05-skills.md

 #### Provoke

-* The maximum range is equal to the Strength level, in meters.
+* The maximum range is equal to the Strength level, in du.

 * If the SP is higher than the target's Resolve, the target gets marked with a Provoke mark of level SP.